huaminghuangtw/Evergreen-Notes/Permanent-Notes/Eat the biggest frog first thing in the morning.md

 ---

-The Theory of Constraints is a business philosophy first proposed by Eliyahu Goldratt in his 1984 book, «The Goal».
+The Theory of Constraints is a business philosophy first proposed by Eliyahu Goldratt in his 1984 book, *The Goal*.

 The key idea is that every system has at least one constraint that restricts its ability to grow or meaningfully improve its desired output.